kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 ### §417.401   Scope.

 This subpart contains public safety requirements that apply to launch processing and post-launch operations at a launch site in the United States.
 Ground safety requirements in this subpart apply to activities performed by, or on behalf of, a launch operator at a launch site in the United States.
-A licensed launch site operator must satisfy the requirements of part 420 of this chapter.
+A licensed launch site operator must satisfy the requirements of [[Volume 4/C Licensing/0420 License to operate a launch site.md|part 420 of this chapter]].

 ### §417.402   Compliance.